 Early morning we cruise up the Berkeley River, taking in the numerous waterfalls and ancient sandstone escarpments.
 Take an excursion with our guides to go crocodile spotting and bird watching or try your luck at fishing.
 Marvel at the amphitheatre waterfalls and then cool off in beautiful freshwater pools.
 Late afternoon we take a tender excursion up to the back of the Berkeley River, where the salt water meets the fresh water.
 Fish off the flat rocks for Barramundi which are lurking in the rapids, or alternatively walk to a fresh water pool to enjoy a relaxing dip.

-Your Ultimate Quest begins or ends in the port of Wyndham.
+Your 8 Day Northern Quest begins or ends in the port of Wyndham.
 You will either be welcomed on-board by your captain and crew and begin your cruise with a relaxing drink as you cruise out of the Cambridge Gulf with the sun setting over the horizon; or enjoy your last on-board breakfast then farewell the crew of the Kimberley Quest II before catching a courtesy coach to Kununurra.